-- identifies, develops, and supports improvements in the delivery of legal services (civil and criminal) to low-and moderate-income individuals in California.
+- identifies, develops, and supports improvements in the delivery of legal services to low-and-moderate-income individuals in California;

-- serves as a resource to the Board of Trustees on legal services issues and relevant legislation, initiatives and proposals.
+- serves as a resource to the Board of Trustees on legal services issues;

-- develops and presents educational programs and materials to improve the delivery of legal services.
+- develops and sponsors MCLE and other specialized training programs to improve the delivery of legal services;

 - works to encourage and increase pro bono participation in California.

 Awards/Recognition: Conduct outreach, solicit and review nominations, and make recommendations to the Board of Trustees for the President's Pro Bono Service Awards and the Loren Miller Legal Services Award.
 These awards recognize California attorneys for outstanding pro bono contributions and life-time achievement for extending legal services to the poor.